🌿

 📝Exam Study NotesWSET / CMS

 • Esprit de Tablas red (Mourvèdre-led Châteauneuf-style blend) + Esprit de Tablas blanc (Roussanne-led white blend) are flagship cuvées.
-Beaucastel-style winemaking: native yeast, foudre aging, blending across many varieties.
+Beaucastel-style winemaking: native yeast, large-format foudre aging, blending across many varieties.

-• Demeter Biodynamic certified 2017; Regenerative Organic Certified 2020.
-Sheep grazing program for weed and cover-crop management.
+• Organic since 1989; biodynamic practice since 2010; Demeter Biodynamic certified 2017; Regenerative Organic Certified 2020.
+Mixed grazing herd of sheep, alpacas, donkeys since 2012.
 Annual production approximately 28,000 cases.